AIMER: Calibration-Free Task-Agnostic MoE Expert Pruning: Related Work

 \subsection{Expert Pruning for MoE language models}

 Expert pruning in MoE models was first explored in task-adaptive settings. \citet{chen2022task} progressively drop non-professional experts for a downstream task, showing that substantial redundancy can be removed after fine-tuning.
 In multilingual machine translation, \citet{koishekenov2023memory} prune language-specific experts to improve memory efficiency at deployment time.
 These studies establish that MoE models often contain significant redundancy, but their pruning strategies are limited to task-specific settings.
 More recent work studies task-agnostic compression for modern MoE language models.
-NAEE \cite{lu2024not} proposes expert pruning by Frobenius norm of the difference between input and output of each layer, and EEP \cite{liu2024efficient} use a gradient-free evolutionary strategy to search for effective expert subsets. \citet{zhang2025diversifying} prune groups of similar experts to preserve diversity among the retained experts, and STUN \cite{lee2025stun} clusters experts first to prune redundant ones and then applies unstructured pruning on remaining experts.
-Seer-MoE \cite{muzio2024seer} scores experts with heavy-hitters counting, either through hard activation counts or, in its soft-counting variant, by accumulating router softmax probabilities as weighted expert frequencies.
-REAP \cite{lasby2025reap} estimates expert importance from router-weighted activations in a one-shot pruning pipeline. \citet{jaiswal2025finding} benchmark 16 expert-importance criteria for expert dropping and report expert activation norm (EAN) as the strongest criterion among them.
+NAEE~\cite{lu2024not} selects retained experts by minimizing Frobenius-norm reconstruction error between the original and pruned layer outputs, and EEP~\cite{liu2024efficient} uses a gradient-free evolutionary strategy to search for effective expert subsets. \citet{zhang2025diversifying} prune groups of similar experts to preserve diversity among the retained experts, and STUN~\cite{lee2025stun} clusters experts first to prune redundant ones and then applies unstructured pruning on remaining experts.
+Seer-MoE~\cite{muzio2024seer} scores experts with heavy-hitters counting, either through hard activation counts or, in its soft-counting variant, by accumulating router softmax probabilities as weighted expert frequencies.
+REAP~\cite{lasby2025reap} estimates expert importance from router-weighted activations in a one-shot pruning pipeline. \citet{jaiswal2025finding} benchmark 16 expert-importance criteria for expert dropping and report expert activation norm (EAN) as the strongest criterion among them.